djketchum/cse15l-lab-reports/LabReport1.md

 Then, you should see a page like this:
 ![Image](second.png)

-Next, because you're on Windows you need to download Git at this link [Link](https://gitforwindows.org/) This will open up a screen that looks like this:
+Next, because you're on Windows you need to download Git at this link: [Link](https://gitforwindows.org/)

+This will open up a screen that looks like this:
 ![Image](third.png)
 From here, press Download.
 There is one step you have to manually change, which is shown below.